<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Condominium association fees

-Just be sure to keep records of any purchases you make and consult a tax professional if you have any questions or doubts.
+Keep records of any purchases you make and consult a tax professional for any questions.

-Renting out a room in your home is a fantastic opportunity to not only make a little extra money, but also help fill a need for people in your community.
-Just be sure that before you jump into anything you understand exactly what you’re getting into.
-Evaluate your own personality, space, and goals prior to making this exciting step a reality.
+Renting out a room in your home can be a fantastic opportunity to create passive income while helping fill a need for people in your community.
+Just be sure that before you dive into landlord and roommate status, you understand exactly what you’re getting into.
+Consider your personality, space, and goals before making this exciting step a reality.

-And when you’re ready, hop on MilitaryByOwner and get your room out in front of potential tenants.
-As always, give us a call or jump onto chat if you have any questions or concerns.
+When you’re ready, use MilitaryByOwner to get your room in front of potential tenants.
+As always, contact us if you have any questions or concerns.
 We’re here to help!

 Danielle Keech